-We next move to blocking related flood cases in Europe.
-A rain-on-snow flood event happened in October 2011 in Switzerland.
-It was associated with strong northerly flow underneath a trough and the subsequent arrival of an atmospheric river resulted in substantial flooding (Piaget et al., 2015).
+We now move on to a rain-on-snow flood case study.
+The event happened in October 2011 in Switzerland.
+It was associated with strong northerly flow underneath a trough and the subsequent arrival of an atmospheric river that resulted in substantial flooding (Piaget et al., 2015).
 A blocking system over the Atlantic was pivotal both for the amplification of a downstream trough and the transport of high amounts of moisture over the Atlantic (Piaget et al., 2015).

-The major floods in Central Europe in June 2013 were associated with high blocking frequencies over Scandinavia and over the Central Atlantic in May 2013 prior to the heavy precipitation event that triggered the floods (Bloschl et al., 2013; Grams et al., 2014).
-This flow configuration led to cool and wet conditions over Europe prior to the floods.
-The heavy precipitation episodes that led to the flooding were caused by cyclonic wave breaking on the upstream flank of the Scandinavian blocking and associated equatorward ascending warm conveyor belts (Grams et al., 2014).
-Similar large-scale flow situations were associated with three other major flood events (2002, 1954, 1899) in the Upper Danube basin (Bloschl et al., 2013).
-In 2002 blocking over Scandinavia and Eastern Europe slowed the eastward propagation of a cut-off cyclone which resulted in sustained precipitation.
-In 1954 a blocking system over the Western Atlantic and a cut-off low at its downstream flank were pivotal for the floods.
+The major floods in central Europe in June 2013 were associated with high blocking frequencies over Scandinavia and over the central Atlantic in May 2013 prior to the heavyprecipitation event that triggered the floods (Blöschl et al., 2013; Grams et al., 2014).
+This flow configuration led to cool and wet conditions over Europe, which led to wet soils prior to the floods (Kelemen et al., 2016).
+The decisive heavyprecipitation episodes were caused by cyclonic RWB on the upstream flank of the Scandinavian blocking and associated equatorward ascending warm conveyor belts (Grams et al., 2014).
+Similar large-scale flow situations were associated with three other major flood events (2002, 1954, 1899) in the Upper Danube basin (Blöschl et al., 2013).
+In 2002, blocking over Scandinavia and eastern Europe slowed the eastward propagation of a cutoff cyclone, resulting in sustained precipitation.
+In 1954, a blocking system over the western Atlantic and a cutoff low at its downstream flank were pivotal for the floods.

-Blocking played a key role in the formation of a flood event in Southern Switzerland in October 2000 (Lenggenhager et al., 2019).
-The flood event resulted from a series of three heavy precipitation events over the course of a month with the last event being the most intense and persistent.
-All heavy precipitation events were associated with upper-level high PV streamers and cut-offs that formed downstream of blocking systems over the Atlantic.
-The last and most persistent heavy precipitation event was associated with an upper-level cut-off that remained stationary for several days.
-The cut-off's downstream progression was prevented by a downstream blocking system (Lenggenhager et al., 2019).
-In October 2000 a feedback between heavy precipitation events could be identified.
-A large fraction of the diabatically altered low-PV air that reached and strengthened the blocking systems over the Atlantic and Europe was heated in heavy precipitation areas (Lenggenhager et al., 2019).
+Blocking played a key role in the formation of a flood event in southern Switzerland and northern Italy in October 2000 (Lenggenhager et al., 2019).
+The flood event resulted from a series of three heavy-precipitation events over the course of a month, with the last event being the most intense and persistent.
+All heavy-precipitation events were associated with upper-level high-PV streamers and cutoffs that formed downstream of blocking systems over the Atlantic.
+The last and most persistent heavy-precipitation event was associated with an upper-level cutoff that remained stationary for several days (Pinto et al., 2013).
+The cutoff's downstream progression was prevented by a downstream blocking system (Lenggenhager et al., 2019).
+In October 2000 a feedback between heavy-precipitation events and blocking could be identified.
+A large fraction of the diabatically altered low-PV air that reached and strengthened the blocking systems over the Atlantic and Europe was heated in heavy-precipitation areas (Lenggenhager et al., 2019).

 Finally we discuss high-impact snow events.
-In March 1987 a blizzard affected the Eastern Mediterranean and the Balkan region (Tayanc et al., 1998).
-An intense cyclone had formed over the Mediterranean at the eastern flank of a blocking anticyclone located over Europe.
-This cyclone remained quasi-stationary and in combination with a cold air outbreak along the eastern flank of the blocking system resulted in high-impact snow accumulations (Tayanc et al., 1998).
-Similarly a snow storm in the Middle East in December 2013 has been linked to Omega-type blocking over Europe with strong anticyclonic wave breaking along the downstream flank of the blocking system (Fig. 4 (b)) (Luo et al., 2015).
-The anticyclonically tilted trough supported the snow storm both through cold air advection and through forced lifting (Luo et al., 2015).
-Record-breaking snowfall hap-535 pened the northern part of the Alps in January 2019.
+In March 1987 a blizzard affected the eastern Mediterranean and the Balkan region (Tayanc et al., 1998), associated with an intense Mediterranean cyclone which had formed at the eastern flank of a blocking anticyclone over Europe.
+This cyclone remained quasi-stationary, and its combination with a cold air outbreak along the eastern flank of the blocking system (see Fig. 2a) resulted in high-impact snow accumulations (Tayanc et al., 1998).
+Similarly, a snowstorm in the Middle East in December 2013 has been linked to Omegatype blocking over Europe, with strong anticyclonic wave breaking along the downstream flank of the blocking system (Fig. 4b) (Luo et al., 2015).
+The anticyclonically tilted trough supported the snowstorm both through cold air advection and through forced lifting (Luo et al., 2015).
+Recordbreaking snowfall also happened in the northern part of the Alps in January 2019.
 The snow event was associated with North Atlantic blocking.
-A persistent blocking system transported moist air from the North Atlantic towards the Alps (Yessimbet et al., 2021).
+A persistent blocking system transported moist air from the North Atlantic towards the Alps (Yessimbet et al., 2022).